Is it common to feel abdominal pain during pregnancy? What are some of the common causes? We speak to an expert to find out more.

-Some mothers find this painful and complain of generalized abdominal pain extending over whole of uterus.
-This starts in early pregnancy but usually mother feels it only beyond 20 weeks or so.
+Some mothers find this painful and complain of generalized abdominal pain extending over the whole uterus.
+This starts in early pregnancy but usually, the mother feels it only beyond 20 weeks or so.

 2. Preterm labour

 The pain itself will last for 2 to 3 minutes and then subside for a while before occurring again.
 The time interval which initial may be an hour or so keeps getting shorter till the pain keeps coming back every half an hour or even more frequently.
 This may be associated with some bloody discharge.
-This is an ominous sign and patient will need to be hospitalised.
+This is an ominous sign and the patient will need to be hospitalised.

 Treatment: Doctors would treat this depending on weeks of gestation.
-Usually some medication to stop the uterine contraction would be given along with steroids for fetal lung maturity.
+Usually, some medication to stop the uterine contraction would be given along with steroids for fetal lung maturity.

 3. Abruptio placentae

-The uterus feels very hard and mother often cannot feel the baby’s movement.
+The uterus feels very hard and the mother often cannot feel the baby’s movement.
 This is serious as the baby is in danger.
-This happens due to the premature separation of placenta from uterine bed.
-Normally the separation of placenta from placental bed happens only after delivery.
+This happens due to the premature separation of the placenta from the uterine bed.
+Normally the separation of the placenta from the placental bed happens only after delivery.

 Treatment: The treatment for this is timely diagnosis followed by delivery of the baby (depending on the severity of abruption).
-In some cases once fetus well-being is confirmed usually by ultrasound conservative management may be possible.
+In some cases, once fetus well-being is confirmed usually by ultrasound conservative management may be possible.
 Abruptio placentae have been often seen to be associated with high blood pressure in pregnancy.
-Another cause of Abruption is as a result of road traffic accident.
+Another cause of Abruption is as a result of a road traffic accident.

 4. Urinary tract infection

 Another very common reason for abdominal pain is Urinary tract infection (UTI).
 UTI is quite common in pregnancy.
-In majority of the cases the symptoms may be mild as the feeling of pain while passing urine, frequency of urination, urgency and rarely passing red coloured or cloudy urine.
+In the majority of the cases, the symptoms may be mild as the feeling of pain while passing urine, frequency of urination, urgency and rarely passing red coloured or cloudy urine.

 5. Pubic Symphysitis

-This article was first published in The New Age Parents Apr / May 2014 e-magazine
+This article was first published in The New Age Parents e-magazine.